laurengulland/robot_localization_2017/Write_Up.md

 **your ROS package create a file to hold your project writeup.
 Any format is fine (markdown, word, pdf, etc.).
 Your writeup should touch on the following topics:**
-1. What was the goal of your project?
+  ~~1.
+What was the goal of your project?~~
   2. How did you solve the problem?
 (Note: this doesn't have to be super-detailed, you should try to explain what you did at a high-level so that others in the class could reasonably understand what you did).
-3. Describe a design decision you had to make when working on your project and what you ultimately did (and why)?
-These design decisions could be particular choices for how you implemented some part of an algorithm or perhaps a decision regarding which of two external packages to use in your project.
+  ~~3.
+Describe a design decision you had to make when working on your project and what you ultimately did (and why)?
+These design decisions could be particular choices for how you implemented some part of an algorithm or perhaps a decision regarding which of two external packages to use in your project.~~
-4. What if any challenges did you face along the way?
-5. What would you do to improve your project if you had more time?
+  ~~4.
+What if any challenges did you face along the way?~~ ~~5.
+What would you do to improve your project if you had more time?~~
   6. Did you learn any interesting lessons for future robotic programming projects?
 These could relate to working on robotics projects in teams, working on more open-ended (and longer term) problems, or any other relevant topic.

 # Project Overview